How to Negotiate Job Offer Benefits Like a Pro

 5.3.
 Ignoring the long-term value of benefits

-Short-term perks can feel great, but long-term benefits like retirement contributions or severance agreements offer security.
+Short-term perks can feel great, but long-term benefits like retirement contributions or a severance package can offer real security across roles and new job benefits negotiation cycles.

 Think beyond your first year: